LeBezout/java-docs/cxf-spring-boot-starter-jaxws.md

   @Override
   protected void configure(HttpSecurity http) throws Exception {
-    // 403 - Could not verify the provided CSRF token because your session was not found. http.csrf().disable();
+    // Avoid 403 - Could not verify the provided CSRF token because your session was not found. http.csrf().disable();
     // Secure each service with a single role http.authorizeRequests().anyRequest().hasAuthority("G_ADMIN_WS").and().httpBasic();